Tag: depositions

 Release depositions by Columbine parents:

-This is an opinion piece from the Denver Post about the suggested plan to seal the depositions from the Columbine killers’ parents in the National Archives.
+This is an opinion piece from The Denver Post about the suggested plan to seal the depositions from the Columbine killers’ parents in the National Archives.
 I’ll give you just a taste.

 That action may respect the privacy of the killers’ parents, but it would do little to advance the study and public debate about youth violence and how future Columbines could be avoided.
 It’s also difficult to imagine that the wishes of the killers’ parents should somehow trump the desires of victims’ parents to possibly learn what led to the senseless slaughter of their loved ones.